Quantum-Buddies/Quasar-QUantum-Attention-for-Scientific-ARt/README.md

-# Quantum Transformers Playground

-This sub-package hosts our experimental implementation of a **Quixer-powered U-Net-style Diffusion Transformer (Q-UDiT)** aimed at scientific image generation tasks (galaxy morphologies from Galaxy Zoo 2, sub-cellular imagery from the Human Protein Atlas, etc.).
+# Quasar: A Quantum-Attention-Powered Generative Model for Scientific Discovery

+**Quasar** (QUantum Attention for Scientific ARt) is a research project investigating the potential of hybrid quantum-classical models to accelerate scientific discovery.
+This repository contains the official implementation of the **Q-UDiT**, a U-Net-style Diffusion Transformer that uses a quantum-native attention mechanism based on Quantinuum's **Quixer** architecture.

+Our primary goal is to conduct a rigorous, empirical test of whether a hybrid quantum model can offer a practical advantage over state-of-the-art classical models for complex scientific image generation tasks, such as modeling galaxy morphologies and subcellular protein distributions.

 ## Architecture Overview

-We are building a hybrid quantum-classical generative model based on a U-Net-style Diffusion Transformer (UDiT).
-The classical UDiT architecture provides a powerful backbone for image generation, capable of capturing features at multiple scales.

-Our key innovation is to replace one or more of the classical self-attention blocks with a `QuixerBlock`—a quantum-native attention mechanism developed by Quantinuum.
-The Quixer block uses advanced quantum primitives (LCU and QSVT) to mix information between image patches in a fundamentally new way, which we hypothesize will be exceptionally effective at generating the complex, stochastic textures found in scientific imagery.
+The Q-UDiT is a hybrid generative model based on a U-Net-style Diffusion Transformer.
+The classical UDiT provides a powerful, multi-scale backbone for image generation.
+Our key innovation is to replace one or more of the classical self-attention blocks with a `QuixerBlock`—a quantum-native attention mechanism that uses advanced quantum primitives (LCU and QSVT) to mix information between image patches.
+We hypothesize that this quantum mechanism can more efficiently learn the complex, stochastic correlations inherent in scientific data.

 ```mermaid
 graph TD